DESIGN SYSTEMS DESIGNER

 CONSTRAINTS

-Must support keyboard, screen reader, and non-gestural users Must work for short, medium, and long lists Must minimize visual noise and cognitive load
+Must support keyboard, screen reader, and non-gestural users.
+Must scale from 3-item lists to 50+ item lists.
+Must minimize visual noise and cognitive load within dense clinical UIs.

 Finding 1 of 3